juanJunq/juanJunq/README.md

 ### Hey, I'm Juan 👋

-## I'm a student and an 18 year old programming enthusiast 💻
+## I'm a student at CEFET-MG and an 18 year old programming enthusiast 💻

 <br />